Can You Still Have Your Period if You're Pregnant? Causes & What It Means

 8. Uterine rupture

 This occurs when the uterine muscles tear or separate before or during labour.
 It’s considered a medical emergency, as it may result in uncontrolled vaginal bleeding.
-Though rare, the condition most often occurs in people who have a history of uterine surgery or cesarean delivery.
+Though rare, the condition most often occurs in people who have a history of uterine surgery or caesarean delivery.

 What to do when you bleed?